Japanese law is grounded primarily in the civil law tradition, though elements of the common law have influenced certain legal developments.

 5. Public Interest Legal Persons or PILPs (Tokurei Houjin)

-As a direct result of the 2008 changes to the legal framework relating to NPOs, the PILP became a transitional organizational form in Japan.
-The new laws effectively abolished Article 34 of Japan's Civil Code, and all PILPs established thereunder can maintain their legal status for 5 years, after which time their legal status will be automatically cancelled.
+As a direct result of the changes to the legal framework relating to NPOs in 2008, the PILP became a transitional organizational form in Japan.
+The new laws effectively abolished Article 34 of Japan's Civil Code, and all PILPs established thereunder could maintain their legal status for 5 years (until December 2013), after which time their legal status would be automatically cancelled.
 These organizations are expected to change their status by becoming an association or foundation (Ippan Shadan or Zaidan), an SNC, an organization authorized by special laws arising under civil code article 34, or a profit-seeking entity.
 Alternatively, a PILP may seek to obtain public interest status or dissolve.
-Existing PILPs advance the public interest through "rites, religion, charity, academic activities, arts and crafts, or [an objective] otherwise relating to the public interest and not having for its object acquisition of profit."
+Existing PILPs advance the public interest through "rites, religion, charity, academic activities, arts and crafts, or activities otherwise relating to the public interest and not having for its object acquisition of profit."

 B. Public Benefit Status